Nikol Pashinyan

-Nikol Vovayi Pashinyan (Note: Նիկոլ Վովայի Փաշինյան (Note: Classical spelling: Նիկոլ Վովայի Փաշինեան) /hy/) (born 1 June 1975) is an Armenian politician who is serving as the 16th and current prime minister of Armenia since 8 May 2018.
+Nikol Vovayi Pashinyan (Note: Նիկոլ Վովայի Փաշինյան (Note: Classical spelling: Նիկոլ Վովայի Փաշինեան) /hy/) (born 1 June 1975) is an Armenian politician who has served as the 16th and current prime minister of Armenia since 2018.
 (Note: As acting prime minister from 16 October to 9 December 2018 and from 25 April to 1 August 2021) A journalist by profession, Pashinyan founded his own newspaper in 1998, which was shut down a year later for libel.
 He was sentenced for one year for defamation against then Minister of National Security Serzh Sargsyan.
 He edited the newspaper Haykakan Zhamanak ("Armenian Times") from 1999 to 2012.
 A supporter of Armenia's first president Levon Ter-Petrosyan, he was highly critical of second president Robert Kocharyan, Defense Minister Serzh Sargsyan, and their allies.
 Pashinyan was also critical of Armenia's close relations with Russia, and promoted establishing closer relations with Turkey instead.
 He led a minor opposition party in the 2007 parliamentary election, garnering 1.3% of the vote.

-Pashinyan was a dedicated supporter of Ter-Petrosyan, who made a political comeback prior to the 2008 presidential election, before losing to Serzh Sargsyan in what Ter-Petrosyan and his supporters claimed was a fraudulent election.
+Pashinyan was a dedicated supporter of Ter-Petrosyan, who made a political comeback prior to the 2008 presidential election, before losing to Sargsyan in what Ter-Petrosyan and his supporters claimed was a fraudulent election.
 Pashinyan was one of the leaders of Ter-Petrosyan's supporters in the post-election protests in February and March 2008; the protests were dispersed by security forces on 1 March, resulting in the deaths of ten people.
-Convicted of organizing mass disorders, he went into hiding until mid 2009.
+Convicted of organizing mass disorders, he went into hiding until mid-2009.
 He was sentenced to seven years in prison for his role in the protests.
 He was released in May 2011 as part of a general amnesty.
 He was elected to parliament from Ter-Petrosyan's broad opposition coalition, the Armenian National Congress, in 2012.